rspace-os/rspace-client-python/DEVELOPING.md

 ```

 Integration tests should be run with a new RSpace account that does not belong to any groups.

+#### How CI runs integration tests

+CI doesn't use a long-lived RSpace deployment or your credentials.
+Each run builds `rspace-web` from source and starts it fresh (Maven/Jetty, seeded database).
+That gives a known built-in `sysadmin1` account and API key (seeded by rspace-web's own dev/test fixtures), but authenticating purely via API key without ever logging in hits a lazy-initialization bug on that account's first write (its home folder isn't created yet).
+So CI does one plain HTTP login first (`.github/scripts/warmup_sysadmin.py`), which runs the same initialization correctly, then uses the account's API key directly for the whole suite.
+See `.github/workflows/codeql-and-tests.yml`.

+If you want to reproduce this locally against your own from-source RSpace build (rather than any existing account), log in once as `sysadmin1` / `sysWisc23!` (e.g. run `warmup_sysadmin.py` against your instance) before pointing `RSPACE_API_KEY` at `abcdefghijklmnop12` in your `.env` - otherwise the first document-creation call will 500.

 ### Writing Tests